-A student should obtain at least 50 credits from Literary and Cultural Studies and 30 credits from other areas to qualify for a degree in M.A.
-Literary and Cultural Studies.
+A student should obtain at least 50 credits from Literary and Cultural Studies and 30 credits from other areas to gualify for a degree in M. A. Literary and Cultural Studies.

-I. Cultural Theory-Thinkers, Concepts, Disciplines CORE COURSES:
+Cultural Theory-Thinkers, Concepts, Disciplines I. CORE COURSES:

-LCS 101 A Beginners Guide to Cultural Studies

-LCS 102 Modes of Reading Culture

-LCS 103 Theories of the Subject

-LCS 104 Introduction to Stuart Hall

-LCS 105 Marxist Cultural Theory

-LCS 106 Michel Foucault: An Introduction

-1.00.400 Letter de affect to Leaffer O. He and Lifette a

-LCS 108 Introduction to Indian Cultural History

-LCS 109 Popular Culture

-ELECTIVE COURS

-LCS 121 Body, Culture and Power
+A Beginners Guide to Cultural Studies Modes of Reading Culture Theories of the Subject Introduction to Stuart Hall Marxist Cultural Theory Michel Foucault: An Introduction Introduction to Indian Cultural History Popular Culture Reading Capital Body, Culture and Power

-LCS 122 LCS 123 Jacques Derrida: An Introduction
+- LCS 122 Jacques Derrida: An Introduction - The Poetics of Money

-LCS 123 LCS 124 The Poetics of Money Introduction to Psychoanalysis
+- LCS 124 Introduction to Psychoanalysis

-LCS 124 LCS 125 Cultural Subjectivity
+- LCS 125 Cultural Subjectivity

-LCS 125 Culture of Democracy
+- LCS 126 Culture of Democracy

-LCS 120 LCS 127 History, Society, Economy: Readings in the Disciplines
+- LCS 127 History, Society, Economy: Readings in the Disciplines

-LCS 127 Debating Violence
+- LCS 128 Debating Violence

-LCS 129 Religion, Secularism and Modernity
+- LCS 129 Religion, Secularism and Modernity

-LCS 129 Biopolitics

-LCS 130 Reading Capital

-LCS 131 Introduction to B.R.
-Ambedkar
+- LCS 130 Body, Law and Social Norms: an Inquiry in

+- Interdisciplinary Humanities

-LCS 132 Subaltern Studies Initiative
+- LCS 133 Subaltern Studies Initiative

-LOO 100 Subaltern Studies initiative

 II.
-Cinema, Media and d the Arts
+Cinema, Media and the Arts CORE COURSES

-CORE COURSES

-LCS 141 Indian Film Cultures
+- LCS 141 Indian Film Cultures

-LCS 142 New Indian Cinemas
+- LCS 142 New Indian Cinemas

-LCS 143 Media and the Public Domain
+- LCS 143 Media and the Public Domain

-LCS 144 Culture, Modernity and Technology
+- LCS 144 Culture, Modernity and Technology

-LCS 145 Cinema and Society in India
+- LCS 145 Cinema and Society in India

-ELECTIVE COURSES

-LCS 151 Film History and Theory
+- LCS 151 Film History and Theory

-LCS 152 Film Analysis
+- LCS 152 Film Analysis

-LCS 153 Cinemas of the World
+- LCS 153 Cinemas of the World

-LCS 154 Visual Culture: Theories and Practices
+- LCS 154 Visual Culture: Theories and Practices

-LCS 155 Literature, Aesthetics and Politics
+- LCS 155 Literature, Aesthetics and Politics

-LCS 156 The Fiction of India
+- LCS 156 The Fiction of India

-LCS 157 The Indian Modern: Explorations in Thought, Art and Culture
+- LCS 157 The Indian Modern: Explorations in Thought, Art and Culture

-LCS 158 Land, Body and National Identity in American Literature
+- LCS 158 Land, Body and National Identity in American Literature

-LCS 159 The Utopian Imagination
+- LCS 159 The Utopian Imagination

-Candar Studias

 III.
-Gender Studies CORE COURSES
+Gender Studies

-LCS 161 Feminist Theory and Criticism
+- LCS 161 Feminist Theory and Criticism

-LCS 161

-LCS 163 Gender in Contemporary India Gender and Indian Cinema
+- LCS 162 Gender in Contemporary India

+- LCS 163 Gender and Indian Cinema
-200 100 Ochder and indian Omeria

 IV.
 Dalit Studies

-CORE COURSES

-LCS 171 Introduction to Dalit Studies
+- LCS 171 Introduction to Dalit Studies

+- LCS 172 Introduction to B. R. Ambedkar

-LCS 173 Modern Dalit Writing
+- LCS 173 Modern Dalit Writing

-ELECTIVE COURS

-LCS 181 Law and Caste in Modern India

-LCS 182 Dalit Self-Narratives: Form and Politics

-LCS 183 Dalit Studies: Critical Debates on Caste and Culture
+- LCS 181 Law and Caste in Modern India - LCS 182 Dalit Self-Narratives: Form and Politics - LCS 183 Dalit Studies: Critical Debates on Caste and Culture

-V. Advanced Topics in Cultural Studies Reading Courses/M.A.
-Dissertation
+V. Advanced Topics in Cultural Studies Reading Courses/M. A. Dissertation

-Students in the final semester of the M.A.programme may opt for a Reading Course or a dissertation in the LCS area under the guidance of a faculty member in the broad rubrics mentioned above.
+Students in the final semester of the M.A.programme may opt for a Reading Course (LCS 191) or a dissertation (LCS 192) in the area under the guidance of a faculty member in the broad rubrics mentioned above.
 Both these are elective courses.